ResourceDataInc/Centroid/README.md

 #### Environments

 The API also includes a convenience method for retrieving configuration values for a specific environment.
-The environment-specific configuration value is merged with the configuration that applies to all environments, giving your application all of the appropriate configurations for the specified environment.
+The environment-specific configuration values are merged with the configuration values that apply to all environments, giving your application all of the appropriate configuration values for the specified environment.

-See the [Python](python/README.md) and/or [.NET](dot-net/README.md) API documentation for more details.
+See the [Python](python/README.md) or [.NET](dot-net/README.md) API documentation for more details.

 ## Contributing